NisargKumarGharde/CSV-Analyzer/README.md

 1. It asks for an input, i.e your csv file
 2. Enter the path of CSV file (copy from folder)
 3. You will get the output as expected.
+4. Also the new CSV file will be saved in your default folder selected.

 #### NOTE: This is a basic csv file analyzer and only the required output will be out that were asked to do.